ENCCS/julia-for-hpda/content/regression.rst

 .. figure:: img/climate_fft.png
    :align: center

    Plots of frequency content of temperature data.
+There is a peak at roughly 1/12 corresonding to a period of 1 year.

 We use the frequency information for interpolation and extrapolation and thereby build a model of the data.
-To decrease overfitting, we may project to a lower dimensional subspace of basis functions (essentially trigonmetric functions) by setting a parameter proj_lim below.
+To decrease overfitting, we may project to a lower dimensional subspace of basis functions (essentially trigonmetric functions) by setting a limit parameter proj_lim below.

 .. code-block:: julia